CynthiaGichuki/MaliYaLeo/README.md

 **MaliYaLeo** is a **data-driven solution** that provides:

 -  Real-time and forecasted market prices.
--  Predictive insights for 7–30 days ahead.
+-  Predictive insights for 7 days ahead.
--  Accessible delivery via **USSD, SMS, and Web Dashboard**  reaching even rural farmers with no smartphones or internet.
+-  Accessible delivery via **USSD and Web Dashboard**  reaching even rural farmers with no smartphones or internet.

 ## Problem Statement